Willibaur/CV/README.md

 #### _Skills and projects_
 ---

-Below there are some of my projects at Makers, technologies and testing frameworks used.
+Below there are some of my projects done at Makers Academy, technologies and testing frameworks used.
 I am constantly improving them.

 |                                **Name**                                |                                                              **Description**                                                              |                                **Languages**                                |             **Testing**             |
 |:----------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------:|:-----------------------------------:|